 Your Six Nations Iroquois Program Teachers Resource Guide contains many wonderful hands on components that stimulate all five senses and bring the material alive for you and your students.

 O:nen ki’wahi, until the next time we meet,

 Zig M. Misiak and Raymond R. Skye

-** We purchased the traditional songs CD’s and the bone rattles from Grand River Six Nations.
+** The traditional songs CD’s and the bone rattles come from Grand River Six Nations.

 Section 1: TABLE of CONTENTS Page 1-2